-Updated results through 2001 from the DAWN study were also reviewed during the update process.
-The DAWN study reports "mentions" of drug-related visits for various prescription and non-prescription opioids in emergency departments across the U. S..
-This study reported increased numbers of oxycodone, hydrocodone, and methadone mentions between 1994 and 2001.
+In addition to cohort studies, for update #1 we also reviewed results from the ongoing national DAWN study (through 2001) and from epidemiologic data in the state of Oregon regarding methadone-related deaths.
+The DAWN study reports "mentions" of drug-related visits for various prescription and non-prescription opioids in emergency departments across the U.S. This study reported increased numbers of oxycodone, hydrocodone, and methadone mentions between 1994 and 2001.
 Because this study does not report the underlying clinical condition of patients, however, and does not distinguish between long- or short-acting opioids or different modes of administration (intravenous vs. oral vs. other), it is not possible to evaluate comparative risk of long-acting opioids in patients with chronic non-cancer pain from these data.
-Furthermore, in order to assess the comparative risk of various long-acting opioids, it is necessary to utilize some estimate of the rate of overall use (e.g., the number of prescriptions or amount dispensed), which the current report does not provide.
+Furthermore, in order to assess the comparative risk of various long-acting opioids, it is necessary to utilize some estimate of the rate of overall use (e.g., the number of prescriptions or amount dispensed), which the DAWN report does not provide.
 A previously published paper using data from this same study did not find evidence that emergency department mentions of various opioid analgesics were disproportionate to estimates in changes in prescribing patterns.